kekavc24/magical_version_bump/README.md

 | `--with-path`    | -                      | `target`    | Tells CLI to request the path from you and not check the current directory |
 | `--set-path`     |                        | `N/A`       | Sets path to pubspec.yaml file |

 NOTE: `set-path` takes precedence over `with-path`.
-Tool will remove the `with-path` automatically but will complain as shown.
+Tool will remove the `with-path` or any duplicates for this found.

 The `change` command takes in options which you can pass in values to.
 It also includes one flag.